gmartindelcye/react-fastapi/README.md

 Access site in http://localhost:5173

 ## Tech Stack

 ### Backend

-The Backend is made inn FastAPI using SQLModel as base model and schema.
+The Backend is made with FastAPI using SQLModel as base model and schema.
 The database is postgres.
 Use https://github.com/gmartindelcye/docker-postgres-pgadmin to deploy postgres as a docker container.

 ### Frontend

 The Frontend is made with React-Vite, Axios, Tailwindcss and MaterialUI.
 Dependencies are installed.